Dam4323/olap_generator/README.md

 This software is not provided for commercial purpose.

 # Description
-This python software allow to the user to make Olap Cube.
+This python software allow users to make Olap Cube.
 This cube could be uploaded on a mondrian platform (also pentaho platform) to be exploited;

 # Distribution